Tasmania Population 2019

 In 1996, more than 80% of Tasmanians were born in Tasmania, and nearly 90% were born in Australia, Great Britain, New Zealand or Ireland.
 Most residents are of British descent, with 47% of non-native Tasmanians born in the UK.
 Due to its homogeneous population, Tasmania is often used to study population genetics.

-Prior to 2012, Tasmania was the only state of Australia with a fertility rate above the replacement rate of 2.1 children per woman, with Tasmanian women having, on average, 2.24 children each.
+Before 2012, Tasmania was the only state of Australia with a fertility rate above the replacement rate of 2.1 children per woman, with Tasmanian women having, on average, 2.24 children each.
 By 2012, the birth rate had fallen to 2.1 children per woman, although it is still the second-highest birth rate of any territory or state of Australia.

 Tasmania was discovered by a Dutch explorer named Abel Tasman in 1642.
 The first Englishman to land on the island was Tobias Furneaux in 1773, while a French expedition landed in 1772.
 Tasmania was proved to be an island in 1798.